 The financial crisis, looming state bankruptcies, change in the public view and political pressure created in the recent years an internationally supported momentum towards exchange of information for tax purposes across the globe.
-This course is aimed at discussing and analysing the various regulatory frameworks that were put in place to foster cross-border transparency related to financial institutions and their account holders in order to increase taxpayer compliance with local tax rules.
+This course is aimed at discussing and analysing the various regulatory frameworks that were put in place and that are planned to foster cross-border transparency related to financial institutions and their account holders in order to increase taxpayer compliance with local tax rules.

 Skills and knowledge that will be acquired